truongng201/ALU-Design/Readme.md

 - Sa (5 bits) - input_sa: shift amount (0, 31)
 - Cin (1 bit) - input_cin: carry in
 - C (32 bits) - input_c: output C

+## ALU Simulation

+### Description

+The ALU simulation is implemented in Python.
+The simulation reads the input from a file and writes the output to another file.
+The input file should contain the following information:

+- The first line contains the number of test cases
+- Each test case contains the following information:

+  - The operation to be performed (4 bits)
+  - The input A (32 bits)
+  - The input B (32 bits)
+  - The shift amount (5 bits)

+- The output file contains the following information:
+  - The output C (32 bits)
+  - The output V (1 bit)

+This ALU simulation is used to help you understand the ALU operation (if you don't :> ).